marcogdepinto/Deep-learning-model-deploy-with-django/README.md

 There is a short demo of the first version on YouTube: https://youtu.be/86HhxTRL3_c .
 The UI has been updated since then, as now manages all the actions extending the index templates with the action templates.
 The above pictures are updated with the new workflow.

-The current version of the application is deployed via Heroku: https://emotion-classification-ravdess.herokuapp.com/index/ .
-Please note the performances are not good as I am using a free tier machine.
+The current version of the application is deployed on Heroku: https://emotion-classification-ravdess.herokuapp.com/index/ .
+Please note the performances are not good as the machine used is a free tier.

 # Developers stuff

 **DB creation**

-You need PostgreSQL installed on your machine.
-To facilitate the configurations and if you are not familiar with PostgreSQL commands, I suggest to use a Db manager with UI: in my case, I use [pgAdmin](https://www.pgadmin.org/).
+PostgreSQL needs to be installed.
+To facilitate the configuration, I suggest to use a Db manager with UI, like [pgAdmin](https://www.pgadmin.org/).

-After the installation of PostgreSQL, use pgAdmin to create a ```django-emotion-classification``` database and a ```App_filemodel``` table.
+After the installation of PostgreSQL, it is possible to use pgAdmin to create a ```django-emotion-classification``` database and a ```App_filemodel``` table.

 The ```App_filemodel``` table can be created with the following script: